The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Scottrade makes virtual trading available to clients, while Charles Schwab does not.
-For mobile trading, Charles Schwab along with Scottrade both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts and Debit Cards are available to clients of Scottrade while Charles Schwab offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2018, while Scottrade found itself with none of these.
+For mobile trading, Both Charles Schwab and Scottrade offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while Charles Schwab offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research, while Scottrade was rated none of these.

 Overall, Charles Schwab boasts 4.50 stars versus Scottrade's 4.00 stars.